Our undergraduate Professional Studies programs will prepare you for professional success.

 Our undergraduate Professional Studies programs are designed to help you achieve your educational and career goals in a way that works best for you.

 Want to try out a program before you fully commit to enrolling?
 You can take up to four courses (12 credits) before you officially apply to a degree program.
-If you decide to enroll after, all the credits count toward your degree.
-You can view a full list of courses here.
+If you decide to enroll after any of the four courses, all your credits earned count toward your degree.
+You can view a full list of available courses here.

 Take Advantage of Your Experience

-When selecting your program of study, consult with your admissions counselor to make the most of your prior education and professional experience.
+When selecting your program of study, consult with your Enrollment Counselor to make the most of your prior education and professional experience.
 We will explore the following with you and talk about how your background and work experience can enhance your path to professional success:

 - Credit transfer